As an Amazon Associate I earn from qualifying purchases.

 Ah, fiddleheads.
 One of the more mysterious wild spring vegetables.
 They are the fresh new shoots of a few particular species of ferns, and their cool shape and crunchy, slightly slippery texture and “green” taste make them one of the most sought-after spring wild edibles.
 This stir fry is my favorite fiddlehead recipe.

-This is not a post about identifying fiddleheads, although I can tell you that if you want to find your own, you need to look for fiddleheads from the ostrich fern in the East, Midwest and Canada, and lady fern everywhere else.
+This is not a post about identifying fiddleheads, although if you want to find your own, you need to look for fiddleheads from the ostrich fern in the East, Midwest and Canada, and lady fern everywhere else.
 And remember: Most ferns put up fiddleheads, which are a structure, not a species.
 You must find the right fiddleheads.

 We only have lady fern fiddleheads here in California.
 They’re OK, but not as good as the Eastern ostrich fern fiddlehead.
 If you are east of the Great Plains, you can often buy them in farmer’s markets.
 Sometimes you can see them in ritzy supermarkets like Whole Foods.

 Whatever fiddleheads recipe you use, you will want to highlight them.
 Their season only lasts a few weeks, and you’ll want to savor your fiddleheads while they’re around.
 (Although you can pickle fiddleheads to eat later in the year.)

-It’s all about the fiddleheads, although there’s a healthy amount of shredded pork in there for good measure (vegetarians, sub in mushrooms like morels).
+It’s all about the fiddleheads, although there’s a healthy amount of shredded pork in there for good measure (vegetarians, sub in mushrooms like morels or shiitakes).
 It’s light, with no heavy, goopy sauce to hide the flavors of the fiddleheads and other vegetables in the bowl.
 Serve it with simple steamed rice and you’ll be in business.